anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 'When the Festival of the Naming and Circumcision of Jesus, falling on a Sunday, is transferred to Monday 2 January, the Sunday is kept as the Second Sunday of Christmas but this provision is used.'

-The psalm is the same for Years A, B and C
+The psalm is the same for Years A, B and C.

 * **Psalm 148** [or 148.7-14] calls on the whole earth to praise the Lord, because he has 'raised up the horn of his people'.